What kind of fish can i catch from the Jetties?

 MARCH: Redfish, Sheepshead, Bluefish, Pompano, Cobia, Spanish Mackerel

 APRIL: Redfish, Sheepshead, Bluefish, Pompano, Spanish Mackerel, Cobia.
-Baitfish also start showing up.
+Baitfish start showing up.

 MAY: Redfish, Bluefish, Pompano, Spanish Mackerel, King Mackerel, Ladyfish, Bonito, and baitfish.